 Thawing a turkey can be done in two ways:

-- Submerged in cold water – It will take about 30 minutes per pound and the water will need to be changed every 30 minutes to maintain proper temperature.
+- Submerged in cold water – it will take about 30 minutes per pound and the water will need to be changed every 30 minutes to maintain proper temperature.
 Once it’s thawed, it will need to be cooked immediately.

 Visit the USDA for more information on how to safely thaw a turkey.